Whiteknight/whiteknight.github.com/stage/gsocidea_python3.md

 > Implementation of Python3 on Parrot, written in pure python as much as
 > possible, that targets PIR or Winxed.

 Simple: Parrot wants a compiler for Python 3.
+We want it very badly.

+Actually, I probably don't need to advertise this idea at all on my blog.
+In the past few days we have been in contact with no less than three separate students who are interested in working on this, or on a related project.

 ### Alternate Ideas